The health and safety of both customers and our staff remains a priority for Merseytravel.

 East Midlands Railway @EastMidRailway

-Many transport users have started taking more journeys by bike or on foot during lockdown, and we encourage people to continue doing this where possible.
+Many people have started taking more journeys by bike or on foot and we encourage people to continue doing this where possible.

 Metro Mayor Steve Rotheram and Liverpool City Region Cycling and Walking Commissioner Simon O’Brien have committed to the acceleration and broadening of the city region’s cycling and walking plan, with investment in a network of new and upgraded routes totalling more than £30m in the next phase.